eclipse-rdf4j/rdf4j/site/content/documentation/programming/lmdb-store.md

 More up-to-date information about LMDB can be found at: https://www.symas.com/symas-lmdb-tech-info Especially the [SSD-benchmarks](http://www.lmdb.tech/bench/optanessd/imdt.html) may be of interest.

+## Backup and restore
+LMDB provides a set of [command line tools](http://www.lmdb.tech/doc/tools.html) that can be used to backup and restore the value and triple databases.
+Those tools can typically be used while the databases are in use as LMDB permits concurrent use through multiple processes.
+Please note that it may happen that the backups of the value and triple databases may get out of sync if the LMDB store has active writes as each uses its own transaction.

 ## Control database file size
 [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) uses memory-mapped files